-- HEVI is capitalizing on the untapped potential of Saskatchewan’s helium resource
+- Helium Evolution Incorporated (HEVI) is capitalizing on the untapped potential of Saskatchewan’s helium resource.

-- The Company has land rights to over 5 million acres with a pending application for 1 million additional acres, representing the largest land package held by a public company in North America.
+- The company has land rights to approximately 5.6 million acres, representing the largest land package held by a public company in North America.